citp/privacy-policy-historical/d/da/dat/datingskillsreview.com.md

 ## Disclaimer

 PUL reserves the right and discretion to modify this privacy policy, in part or in whole, at any time.
 Any privacy policy updates we will posted to this website page.
 This policy was revised January 17, 2014.
-Please direct any questions or concerns regarding our privacy policy to [support@personalupgrades.com](mailto:support@personalupgrades.com).
+Please direct any questions or concerns regarding our privacy policy to [support@datingskillsreview.com](mailto:support@datingskillsreview.com) .
 You may also contact:

-Personal Upgrades Limited
+PUL
 Unit 1010, 10/F, Miramar Tower, 132 Nathan Road,
 Tsim Sha Tsui, Kowloon,
 Hong Kong